Ai4Govt/slate/source/index.html.md

 Field name | Data Type | Description
 -----------|---------- | -----------
-Labors| array of Labor rate model | returns null if no labor rate is found Price | Price model | return with value in 0 if no labor rate is found Geo | Map: key is string, value is Geo model | return null if no labor rate is found Count | Long | return 0 if no labor rate is found Related| Related model | ommitted if labor rate is found
+Labors| array of Labor rate model | returns null if no labor rate is found WrapPrice |  Price model | price model calculated based on wrap rate UnburdenedPrice | Price model | price model calculated based on unburdened rate Geo | Map: key is string, value is Geo model | return null if no labor rate is found Count | Long | return 0 if no labor rate is found Related| Related model | ommitted if labor rate is found